-Low-Income Housing Tax Credit (LIHTC) housing (also known as "Section 42") Based on Section 42 of the Internal Revenue Code, this housing program was enacted by minimum application - See application minimum benefit
+Low-Income Housing Tax Credit (LIHTC) housing (also known as "Section 42")

-Congress to provide the private market with an incentive to invest in affordable rental housing.
+Based on Section 42 of the Internal Revenue Code, this housing program was enacted by Congress to provide the private market with an incentive to invest in affordable rental housing.

 Tenants of LIHTC housing receive a small reduction in rent from the market rent value.
 Because the tax credits were awarded to the builder/owner, tenants of LIHTC housing are not considered residents of government-assisted housing.